oroinc/documentation/commerce/user_guide/system/general_setup/display_settings.rst

     "**Items Per Page By Default**","Defines the number of items displayed on one page of the grid by default (every time you open the grid).
 You can change the number each time.","25"
-    "**Lock Headers In Grids**","Defines whether grid headers will be locked on a page during scrolling.","Enabled" "**Record Pagination**","If enabled, you can navigate to previous or next grid record from  a :ref:`view page <user-guide-ui-components-view-pages>`","Enabled"
-    "**Record Pagination Limit**","Defines a maximum number of records available for the record pagination*.
+    "**Lock Headers In Grids**","Defines whether grid headers will be locked on a page during scrolling.","Enabled" "**Record Pagination**","If enabled, you can navigate to previous or next grid record from  a view page","Enabled" "**Record Pagination Limit**","Defines a maximum number of records available for the record pagination*.
 (If there are more records, the pagination will be disabled for the grid to avoid performance deterioration) ","1000"